LED bulbs use 75% less energy than incandescent bulbs — DOE

 • Accuracy: Extremely precise pressure wave analysis (measures 240 times per second).
 Can theoretically distinguish between a toilet flush and a shower based on the "pressure fingerprint."

-• Robust: No impeller to clog.
+• reliable: No impeller to clog.

 • Cons: More expensive hardware.